egeorg/BobTheDiceMaster/school-bob-algorithm.md

 Now we know how to calculate profit for "Score" and "Cross out" decisions.
 If no rerolls are left, we can already choose the best decision by iterating across all the available combinations and choosing the decision+combination that yields the most profit.
 Let's call it Profit(roll, 0) where 0 means that zero rerolls are left.
 It would be the base of recursion.

-1) Across all the possible reroll results, return sum of Probability(rerollResult) \* Profit(rerollResult, rerollsLeft - 1).
+If there are rerolls left: return sum of Probability(rerollResult) \* Profit(rerollResult, rerollsLeft - 1) across all the possible rerolls and their results (reroll die number 1, results are 1-6, reroll dice number 1 and 2, results are all pairs {1..6, 1..6}, etc).

 ## Finding an optimal decision